Vyral/base-template/_drafts/breaking-down-adjustable-rate-mortgages.md

 {% include youtube.html %}

-Many blame adjustable rate mortgages for the financial and housing crises a few years back—but are they really all bad?
+<center>Many blame adjustable rate mortgages for the financial and housing crises a few years back—but are they really all bad?</center>

 Years ago, an adjustable rate mortgage (ARM) was almost like a bad word.
 After the financial crisis and the housing collapse, a lot of people blamed much of that on adjustable rate mortgages.
 I personally believe that that’s because people who shouldn’t have been taking on ARM loans were enticed to purchase them by mortgage originators.